sambitc/jenkins2-course-spring-petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

 My name sambit  trying mergeing

+test